Cave Stories Introduction

-A number of years ago, James M Deem was asked to write a book about caves.
+A number of years ago, I was asked to write a book about caves.

-Rather than allow his hard work to go to waste, James M Deem has decided to share some of the stories from that book:
+Rather than allow my hard work to go to waste, I have decided to share some of the stories from that book:

 Cave of the Glowing Skulls -- an account of the discovery of a Honduras cave filled with human bones